Types of Master’s Degrees in Nursing

 You must also complete clinical placements onsite at a healthcare or related facility.
 Distance learners usually complete nursing practicums at local facilities, but some programs require you to complete your practicums at partner sites.
 Some schools help you find your practicum site, while others do not.
 Check with individual programs to find out more about their clinical placement policies.

-• Who It Is For: RNs with associate degrees in nursing (ADNs) who want to pursue master’s degrees, including advanced practice programs, NP programs, or general MSN degrees, like nursing educator or nursing administrator programs
+• Who It Is For: RNs with an associate degree in nursing (ADN) who want to pursue a master’s degree, including through advanced practice programs, nurse practitioner programs, or general MSN degrees, like nursing educator or nursing administrator programs

 MSN bridge programs are a great option for ADN-level RNs seeking master’s degrees without completing a full bachelor’s program.
 These bridge programs combine the equivalent of the last two years of a BSN program with the master’s in nursing curriculum.